ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 ## 0. Why Nix

 I heard about the Nix package manager several years ago.
-It uses [DSL](https://en.wikipedia.org/wiki/Domain-specific_language) to manage system dependencies, and the Linux distribution build on top of it can roll back to any historical state at any time.
+It uses the Nix language to describe system configuration, and the Linux distribution build on top of it can roll back to any historical state at any time.
 Although it sounds impressive, it requires learning a new language and writing code to install packages, I thought it was too troublesome and didn't study it at the time.

 But recently I encountered two troublesome things when migrating the system, which made me decide to try Nix.